adgproject/adg/doc/install.rst

 Dependencies
 ------------
-In order to run the code, you will need a Python install >= 2.7.1 and the following Python libraries:
+In order to run the code, you will need a Python2 install >= 2.7.1 and the following Python libraries:

   - networkx >= 2.0
-  - numpy
+  - numpy < 1.17.0
-  - scipy
+  - scipy < 1.3.0

 If you want ADG to compile the LaTeX output file, you will need a Latex install with the PDFLaTeX compiler and the feynmp and feynmp-auto packages installed,